tmtsoftware/csw-prototype/loc/README.md

 control which IP address is used.
 If you forget to call this method, there is a chance that the wrong IP address will be advertised (there is often more than one).

-If you want to specify the IP address yourself, you can also call it like this:

-    LocationService.initInterface(hostnameOrIpAddress)

 IPv6 Addresses
 --------------